 An Assistance Animal is not a pet.
 Conditions and restrictions that the PHA places on pets may not be applicable to assistance animals (e.g. breed restrictions).
-An Assistance Animal is an animal that assists, supports or provides services to persons with disabilities.
-An Assistance Animal includes (but is not limited to) a: service animal, companion animal, therapy animal, or emotional support animal.
+There are two types of assistance animals: (1) service animals (dogs that are individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability), and (2) support animals (other trained or untrained animals that do work, perform tasks, provide assistance, and/or provide therapeutic emotional support for individuals with disabilities).
 A resident who is a person with a disability may be approved for an assistance animal once a request for reasonable accommodation is submitted and evaluated by the Reasonable Accommodation Committee, unless the disability related need for the animal is obvious.
+But a person with a disability is not automatically entitled to have an assistance animal.
+Supporting documentation may be required as part of the evaluation process.
+(See Reasonable Accommodation policy on page 1-5)A resident who is a person with a disability may be approved for an assistance animal once a request for reasonable accommodation is submitted and evaluated by the Reasonable Accommodation Committee, unless the disability related need for the animal is obvious.
 But a person with a disability is not automatically entitled to have an assistance animal.
 Supporting documentation may be required as part of the evaluation process.
 (See Reasonable Accommodation policy on page 1-5)